knyar/nginx-lua-prometheus/README.md

 To use this library, you will need the [ngx_lua]( https://github.com/openresty/lua-nginx-module) nginx module.
-You can either use a lua-enabled nginx-based server like [OpenResty](https://openresty.org/en/), or a regulal nginx server with the module enabled: for example, on Debian 10 you can simply install `libnginx-mod-http-lua` (but please read the [known issues](
+You can either use a lua-enabled nginx-based server like [OpenResty](https://openresty.org/en/), or a regular nginx server with the module enabled: for example, on Debian 10 you can simply install `libnginx-mod-http-lua` (but please read the [known issues](
 #known-issues) if you use a later Debian version).